Student-Initiated Combined Degree

 Each program includes a unique curriculum that allows a student to count up to 12 graduate credit hours toward both their undergraduate and graduate degree requirements.
 The undergraduate and graduate degree programs a student selects will determine the actual curriculum.

-Working with faculty advisors, a student completes a plan of study that identifies the courses that will satisfy the degree requirements of both the undergraduate and graduate degrees.
+A plan of study is developed by the student and faculty advisors that satisfies all degree requirements.
 This plan will designate courses to be counted toward both the undergraduate and graduate degree programs.

 General program requirements follow the Bachelor/Graduate Combined Degree Policy and include at a minimum: